obiwanjacobi/Zsharp/docs/compiler/generation.md

 - Multiple strings or files can be generated.
 - Comparison if generated (file) content has changed.
 - Extend generated code with custom file content (partial).

+Use a special (compile-time) syntax to output strings? (think razor engine and T4 and the like)